bpomie/babypyopm/README.md

 #### Important information about the infant helmet / sensor layout

-+ Sensor locations for the FieldLine infant rigid helmet are not integrated in the .fif file.
++ Sensor locations for the FieldLine infant rigid helmet are not integrated in the .fif file at recording.
 + They are stored in a seperate .csv file `sensor_locations_mp_fixed.csv`.
 + Path: `~/data/project_micropiloting_infants_opm/sensor_locations_mp_fixed.csv`
 + Script `000_file_prep_infants.py` adds sensor locations to the **_raw.fif** files (see below for more details).

 # Current data structure

 ```text